Ongoing support

 Deprecations and breaking changes go unnoticed until your integration fails.

-Service issues arrive without context
+Changes arrive without context

 No one connects the dots